sk-zk/streetlevel/docs/streetlevel.lookaround.rst

 does not automatically stitch the images as Look Around does not serve one image broken up into tiles, but rather six faces which form a sort-of-but-not-really cubemap.

-Panoramas can be rendered by creating spherical rectangles (meaning rectangles on the surface of a sphere) for each face, centered on phi=0, theta=0. ``fov_s`` is the phi size (width), ``fov_h`` is the theta size (height), and ``cy`` is an additional offset which must be subtracted from phi.
+Panoramas can be rendered by creating a spherical rectangle (meaning a rectangle on the surface of a sphere) for each face, centered on phi=0, theta=0. ``fov_s`` is the phi size (width), ``fov_h`` is the theta size (height), and ``cy`` is an additional offset which must be subtracted from phi.
 The resulting geometry for the face is then rotated by the given Euler angles.
 (The API returns several other parameters, but they do not appear to be in use.)